Monte Sarmiento (ship)

 Monte Sarmiento is a container ship owned and operated by Aliança Navegação, a subsidiary of A.P.
 Moller Singapore Pte.
 Ltd. The 272 m long ship was built at Daewoo Shipbuilding & Marine Engineering in Okpo, South Korea in 2004/2005.
 Originally owned by Santa Containerschiffe GmbH, a subsidiary of Hamburg Süd, she has had four owners and been registered under three flags.

 The vessel is one of ten ships of the Monte class built for Hamburg Süd by Daewoo Shipbuilding & Marine Engineering and Daewoo Mangalia Heavy Industries between 2004 and 2009.

+Its new name is Maersk Monte Alto, sailing under the flag of Singapore.

 Construction

 Monte Sarmiento had its keel laid down on 27 December 2004 at Daewoo Shipbuilding & Marine Engineering in Okpo, South Korea.
 Its hull has an overall length of 272 m.
 In terms of width, the ship has a beam of 40 m.
 The height from the top of the keel to the main deck, called the moulded depth, is 24.2 m.